Browse

 1. Upflush Toilets

-An Upflush toilet system works by pumping waste upwards to the septic tank or main sewer line, against gravity, when you flush them.
-Upflush toilets are relatively inexpensive and easy to install.
-Even better - they connect to the existing plumbing in your home (meaning you don’t have to break the piggy bank or live in a construction zone for six weeks) and are ready to use in just a few hours.
+Unlike traditional toilets, upflush toilets are relatively inexpensive and easy to install.
+Even better - a Saniflo upflush toilet connects to the existing plumbing in your home (meaning you don’t have to break the piggy bank or live in a construction zone for six weeks) and is ready to use in just a few hours.

 They’re also designed so that even non-plumbers can install them quickly and easily with just a few simple hand tools.